-This possibility is very important in management of emotions.
+This possibility is very important

-• The values of the personality facets may be modified according to the desired personality traits.

-(Howard, 2000, pp. 756-761)

-The personality traits change also by age.
+- The values of the personality facets may be modified according to the desired personality traits.
+(Howard, 2000, pp. 756-761) - The personality traits change also by age.
 (Howard, 2000, p.
 439)

-- After updating the values of the facets - one can reassess the personality of an individual then - a new personality template and associated personality vector can represent the new personality.
+- After updating the values of the facets - one can reassess the personality of an individual and then - a new personality template and associated personality vector can represent the new personality.